pep8speaks-org/pep8speaks/README.md

 <img src="https://raw.githubusercontent.com/OrkoHunter/pep8speaks/master/data/pep8speaks.commits.png" width="60%"><br>
 ###### Created using [commits.io](https://commits.io)

-<sub><sup><sub>This project does not endorse all of the rules of the original PEP8 and thus believes in customizing the pycodestyle.
+<sub><sup><sub>This project does not endorse all of the rules of the original PEP 8 and thus believes in customizing the pycodestyle.